aaronosb/cookie-authorizer-example/README.md

 ## Usage Example

-For more on how to implement this Cookie Based Authorizer along with CloudFront and Lambda@Edge to build federated private Serverless applications check out this blog post.
+For more on how to implement this Cookie Based Authorizer along with CloudFront and Lambda@Edge to build Private Serverless Web Applications check out this blog post.
 [Coming Soon]

 ## Key Implementation Details